iamkiambuthi/vanilla-projects/README.md

 Projects
 ===============
-1. A To Do List
-2. Display Time
+1. Time Display
-3. Form Basics
-4. A To Do List
+2. To Do List

-To Do

-5. Calculator App.
-6. Recipes.
-7. Chats App.
-8. Drawing App.
-9. Quiz App.
-10. CountDown App.
-11. Stonks App.